Small Noise Estimates of the Quadratic Covariation between Non-smooth Transformations of Brownian Motion: Abstract

 \section{Abstract}

 Given a Brownian Motion $W$, in this paper we study the asymptotic behavior, as $\eps \to 0$, of the quadratic covariation between $f ( \eps W)$ and $W$ in the case in which $f$ is not smooth.
+Among the main features discovered is that the speed of the decay in the case $f \in C^\alpha$ is at least polynomial in $\eps$ and not exponential as expected.
 We use a recent representation as a backward- forward It\^o integral of $[ f ( \eps W), W]$ to prove an $\eps$-dependent approximation scheme which is of independent interest.
 We get the result by providing estimates to this approximation.
+The results are then adapted and applied to generalize the results of~\cite{MioNonl}, and~\cite{nhn} related to the Small Noise Exit from a Domian problem for the Saddle Case.

 \keywords{Non-smooth It\^o's formula \and Quadratic Variation \and Large Deviation}